 Programs for children to learn about the environment are presented annually through Pennsylvania state park’s DiscoverE day camp.
 This program is open to children ages 4-17 and their parents.
 Group programs must be scheduled in advance by calling the park office.

 For more information about park programs, check the activity schedule on the park bulletin boards or at the park office.
-A complete listing is available online.
+Online Calendar

 Access for People with Disabilities